Michigan Porch

 The Whaleys left more than a house.
 Their giving seeded a children’s center and a home for elderly women, threads of charity that long outlived them.

 The house opened as a museum in the 1970s, run by the same nonprofit that grew from the Whaleys’ generosity, and earned spots on the state and national historic registers.
 Inside, the rooms keep their period furnishings and pieces the family actually owned.
-You can walk the same hallways where a Flint banker decided a young man’s car gamble was worth two thousand dollars.
+You can walk the same hallways where a Flint banker decided a young man’s cart gamble was worth two thousand dollars.

 Sources

-Last reviewed against the listed sources: June 26, 2026.
+Last reviewed against the listed sources: July 2, 2026.

 Connected places